Walnert/shape-packing/README.md

 TODO: Enable keyboard input so that hitting "Enter" functions the same as clicking "Add"

 TODO: Enable right-clicking a rectangle to erase it.

+TODO: Enable file reading and writing (read a .txt file full of rectangle dimensions, write a file of dimensions and locations, print a PNG image of the canvas)